 Perhaps the most notable difference that visitors to Mexico may not know is that it’s customary to tip grocery baggers when at supermarkets in Mexico.
 So be sure to carry some small change with you to the grocery store to show these unpaid baggers some generosity.

-Here are is a list of tipping guidelines to be aware of when visiting Mexico:
+Here is a list of tipping guidelines to be aware of when visiting Mexico in 2024:

 - Restaurants: generally 10%-15%, consider more for exceptional service